Frequently Asked Questions

 |The student should be kept at home if he/she has:

-For Influenza-like illness the CDC recommends exclusion from school for a fever of 100.0 F or higher or has not been fever-free for 24 hours without fever reducing medications
+*For Influenza, the CDC recommends exclusion from school for a fever of 100.0 F or higher or has not been fever-free for 24 hours without fever reducing medications; requires a doctor's note to return to school.

 * vomiting or has diarrhea within the past 24 hours